Poupachef/jobs/data-scientist.md

 ### Data scientist

 The data scientist position involves, but is not limited to, upgrading our precious pricing algorithm - written in Python 3.7 - and our price mining and import routines, such as our serverless function that loads new data into the database.
-The job also includes creating and monitoring web crawlers that collect the information of food ingredient’s public prices, which will then be used to feed Poupachef’s internal pricing algorithm.
+The job also includes creating and monitoring web crawlers that collect the information of food ingredient’s public prices, which will then be used to feed Cayena’s internal pricing algorithm.

 **Requirements:** Python

 ## Coding tests

-Choose 2 of the following 3 problems and send the answers by email to [devs](mailto:devs@poupachef.com.br).
+Choose 2 of the following 3 problems and send the answers by email to [devs](mailto:antonio@cayena.com).
 The tests can be  solved in any programming language.

 ### 1